outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         If Gentoo depends on LUKS and LVM for system mount points and booting, refer to [LVM LUKS LVM](http://jimgray.tk/2015/09/10/lvm-luks-lvm/).
     13. \# grub2-mkconfig -o /boot/grub/grub.cfg
-    15. \# reboot
     14. \# emerge -av @module-rebuild

+        This should be ran **before reboot**.

         Any external kernel modules, such as binary kernel modules, need to be rebuilt for each new kernel.
 For example, Virtualbox will bring along its external module by package *app-emulation/virtualbox-modules*.
 After getting into system with new kernel and load 'vboxdrv' module, you might get errors:

         ```
         modprobe: FATAL: Module vboxdrv not found.
         ```

+        What's worse, you might fail to boot since OpenRC cannot load the external modules.

         `emerge -av @module-rebuild` is to re-install all external modules (*app-emulation/virtualbox-modules* inclusive).
 More read [VirtualBox](http://jimgray.tk/2015/08/21/virtualbox/).

         There is another command from wiki `make modules_prepare` is used when the kernel not built yet or cleaned.
 For example, you need to compile the external module first, just before the kernel building, then execute this command before `make -j3`.
+    15. \# reboot

 47. e-sources-4.1.1 kernel

     Except the official default kernel source, there are plenty of sources maintained by other authors like the `e-sources` in `gentoo-zh` overlay. `e-sources` offer many extra features, of which the most important is the `cjktty` patch enabling Chinese character display in virtual terminal.